 This course introduces six signposts that alert readers to significant moments in a reading and encourages them to read closely.
 Recommended for grades 3-12.

 In this course you will find pearls of wisdom, heartfelt advice, and inspiration on how to become an effective and motivated teacher leader.
-This course will guide you through the seventeen things that matter most in teaching.
+This course will guide you through the nineteen things that matter most in teaching.
 It will describe the beliefs, behaviors, attitudes, and interactions of great teachers and what they do differently.

 In this course you will focus on basic strategies you can integrate into everyday instruction in every subject area and across grade levels.
 It will help you to motivate and engage students in the learning process.
 The examples in this course will help you to apply these strategies in your own classroom or school.